JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 increased the number of stores for which we calculate data from 201 to 221.
 This explains why we had not observed the error before.

-## The fix
+## The solution

 We were running Dask version 1.2.0, which was already quite dated at the time.
-So we decided to take a shot and just try the newest Dask version to see if the problem had been fixed in the meantime.
-While we did not find any bug report that went into the direction, the changelog mentioned refactoring of the repartitioning code.
+So we decided to take a shot at trying the newest Dask version to see if the problem had been fixed in the meantime.
+While we did not find any bug report that touched on this specific issue, the changelog mentioned refactoring of the repartitioning code.
 Therefore it seemed worth a try.
 And indeed, with Dask 2.3.0, we did not observe the effect.